|

 stainless steel.
 Some of the Vit powders are suitable for 20mm, and any other

-large capacity case although most primers for anti-tank cartridges are
+large capacity case although most primers for all but the Boys cartridges are

 unobtainable.
 This said, many shooters of these weapons in the USA use 20mm or

-50BMG primers pressed into a threaded insert screwed into the base of the
+50BMG primers pressed into a threaded or pressed inserts in the base of the

-cartridge case, easily done by anyone with a lathe.
+cartridge case, easily done by anyone with a lathe (as described above).
 Bullets can be turned from

 solid bronze although CNC machining is the best option for bulk production -